Car seat safety: Avoid 9 common mistakes

 8. Using a booster seat the wrong way

-9. Transitioning to a seat belt too soon
+9. Switching to a seat belt too soon

 Most kids can safely use an adult seat belt sometime between ages 8 and 12.
 Here's how you'll know that your child is ready:

 - Your child reaches a height of 4 feet 9 inches.
 That's nearly 1.5 meters.

-- Your child sits against the back of the seat with his or her knees bent comfortably at the edge of the seat — and can remain that way for the entire trip.
+- Your child sits against the back of the seat with their knees bent comfortably at the edge of the seat.

 Keep in mind that the back seat is the safest place for children younger than age 13.

-If you have questions about child passenger safety laws or need help installing a car seat, participate in a local car seat clinic or inspection event.
+It can be a good idea take part in a local car seat clinic or inspection event.
+These can be helpful if you have questions about child passenger safety laws or if you need help installing a car seat.
 You can also check with the National Highway Traffic Safety Administration for help finding a car seat inspection station.